StandardCyborg/nurbs/README.md

 ### `spline.support(out, t0, t1, ..., tn_1)`

 Compute the [support][support] of a point on the spline.
 That is, the integer indices of all control points that influence the spline at the given position.
-To avoid allocation of many small arrays, the result is written in-place to array `out` as a packed array of index tuples, e.g. points `[0, 5, 3]` and `[1, 5, 3]` are returned as `[0, 5, 3, 1, 5, 3]`.
+To avoid allocation of many small arrays, the result is written in-place to array `out` as a packed array of index tuples, e.g. indices `[0, 5, 3]` and `[1, 5, 3]` are returned as `[0, 5, 3, 1, 5, 3]`.

 ---